 Stress can exacerbate existing diabetes by impairing the patient's ability to manage the disease effectively.
 Stress induced weight gain will further worsen the disease.

 Stress may intensify chronic pain caused by arthritis and other conditions.
 Psychological distress also plays a significant role in the severity of back pain.
 Some studies have clearly associated job dissatisfaction and depression to back problems, although it is still unclear whether stress is a direct cause of the back pain.
-Research suggests that the risk of long-term disability from low back pain can be reduced through early treatment for depression and stress.Headaches
+Research suggests that the risk of developing long-term disability from low back pain can be reduced through early treatment of depression and stress.Headaches

 Tension-type headaches are highly associated with stress and stressful events.
 Sometimes the headache does not start until long after the stressful event has ended.
 Additionally, stress can contribute to the development or cause headaches to occur more frequently.

 Some research suggests that people who experience tension-type headaches may have some biological predisposition for translating stress into muscle contractions.
 Among the wide range of possible migraine triggers is emotional stress, although the headaches often erupt after the stress has eased.